micros-workshop/micros-workshop.github.io/index.md

 ### Submissions

-Papers must be submitted by **December 20, 2020 (23:59 AoE)** via Easychair.
+Papers must be submitted by **December 20, 2020 (23:59 AoE)** via EasyChair.
 Submitted papers should be in the Springer LNCS format.
 The workshop has a **single-blind** reviewing process, so the submissions can include the name and affiliations of authors.

 Submission Page: [EasyChair](https://easychair.org/conferences/?conf=micros2021)